 Gamut owners hope that this exhibit sparks discussion about important issues, including the fact that the aspiration toward one strict standard can be physically, emotionally and mentally taxing on women.

 Other featured artists at Valure are Bethany Birnie, Caitlin Karolczak, Jane Wunrow and Serah Sauser.
 The artists have used unique materials such as old X-rays, photographs and taxidermy birds and moths to tell the story of body image to their audience.
-This makes the exhibit and its pieces one-of- a-kind.
+The exhibit and its pieces represent a unique take for the one-of-a-kind gallery.